gundyrko/FantasyAR/README.md

 The overview of UI/UX.
 It includes four major parts: Start game and view map, AR battle, Practice mode and Change weapons and skills.

 ![UI overview](UI_overview.png)

+The player will first enter the game and then the player will be able to see the Main Map.
+When a player is close to one of the monsters.
+He can enter the battle with that monster by tapping on the monster icon on the map.
+During the battle, if the monster is successfully defeated, then the player will get experience and money.

+The player can also choose to enter the practice mode, which allows the player to manually place a monster on any detected planes, so that the player do not have to go to a specific location to fight with the monster.
+However, the player will not gain any experience or money in the practice mode.
+Also, the player can view his level and money, and change his weapons and skills by tapping on the status button.

 #### Start game and view map